-An Act relative to Justice, Equity and Accountability in Law Enforcement in the Commonwealth makes significant reforms to policing in Massachusetts by establishing, for the first time, an independent commission for the state-wide certification of all law enforcement officers and by implementing changes to law enforcement training.
+An Act relative to Justice, Equity and Accountability in Law Enforcement in the Commonwealth makes significant reforms to policing in Massachusetts by establishing, for the first time, an independent commission for the state-wide certification of all law enforcement officers.
 The legislation also provides for a continuing assessment of the role of race in our state institutions.

-An independent commission consisting primarily of civilians with the responsibility of training, certifying, and disciplining all law enforcement officers in the Commonwealth.
+An independent commission consisting primarily of civilians with the responsibility of certifying and disciplining all law enforcement officers in the Commonwealth.

-● 3 appointed jointly by Governor and AG (1 shall be appointed from a list of 5 nominations submitted by the Massachusetts Commission Against
+- 3 appointed jointly by Governor and AG (1 shall be appointed from a list of 5 nominations submitted by the Massachusetts Commission Against Discrimination)

 Commission shall appoint an executive director

-Within the Commission, there are 2 divisions: Division of Police Training and Certification, managed by the Committee on Police Training and Certification, which is charged with training and developing certification standards for law enforcement officers, agencies, and schools, and the Division of Police Standards, which is the investigatory division.
+Within the Commission, there are 2 divisions: Division of Police Certification, which is charged with developing certification standards for law enforcement officers jointly with the MPTC, and the Division of Police Standards, which is the investigatory division.

 Division of Police Standards